 It’s time to sign up for health insurance!

-This year, open enrollment is from November 1 – December 15, 2017.
+Open Enrollment is usually between November 1st through December 15th of every year.
 The Affordable Care Act is still law, which means you and your family may still qualify for financial assistance to help pay for health insurance.
 Here are the key things to know:

 - You can apply for coverage four different ways: 1) Online; 2) By phone; 3) With in-person help; or 4) With a paper application.